huntforhomesaz/cleanout2closing-site/content/pages/service-inherited-and-probate-property.md

 - What can be donated or sold.
 - What should be removed before photos or showings.

-We can also align the property plan with your attorneyâ€™s expected timelines.
+We can also align the property plan with your attorney's expected timelines.

 ### What if different heirs disagree about how much work to do?